nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:
 * `select 1`

+### The planning page
+The planning page of an itinerary displays the list of items you have added to the itinerary.
+Items on the Wishlist that have not been added to you schedule yet will appear on top in order of priority, while scheduled items will appear in order of date and time.

+[Commands exclusive to the planning page](#commands-on-the-planning-page) can help you add new items, edit or delete existing items, or find an item.

+Using the [`home` command](#returning-to-main-page--home)  will bring you to the [main page](#the-main-page) of the selected itinerary.

-### Commands on item planning page
+### Commands on the item planning page

 Here's an example of how the item planning page looks like:
 ![item planning page](images/itemPlanningUi.png)

 ### Adding an item : `add`

-Adds an item to the list of items.
+Adds an item to the wishlist without a scheduled day and time.

 Format: `add d/DESCRIPTION du/DURATION [p/PRIORITY] [c/COST] `

 * `DURATION` is the time taken for the item in _minutes_.
 The duration must be more than 0 minutes and shorter than 1440 minutes (1 day).
     - e.g. `du/100` is 100 minutes (or 1 hour and 40 minutes).

-* Adds a new item with `DESCRIPTION` to the unscheduled item list.
+* `PRIORITY` is used to rank the importance of an item.
+It must be a number from 1 to 5, with 1 being the highest priority.

 * `COST` is the cost of the item and must be between $0 to $1,000,000.
 Please provide the cost in dollars ($), you may include cents too!
   - e.g. `b/100.20` is $100.20.

 * You cannot add items with the same description as an existing item in the item list.
-*

 <div markdown="block" class="alert alert-info">

 **:information_source: Note:**<br>
+If no `PRIORITY` or `COST` is provided, Waddle assigns them a default value as follows:
 * The default `PRIORITY` is 1.<br>
 * The default `COST` is $0.<br>

 </div>